wp-plugins/nextgen-facebook/readme.txt

 * **Fixed the Twitter 'Player Card' video URL to use an embed URL instead of a flash URL** (Pro version).

 == Upgrade Notice ==

+= 6.20.1 =

+* Fixed a possible error condition in lib/media.php by added an extra check to make sure the image size name provided to the WordPress image_constrain_size_for_editor() filter is a string.

 = 6.20.0 =